MateusPersonalProjects/DBZote/README.md

 ## 🛠️ Goals
 - Build a deeper understanding of database internals such as storage engines, indexing, and query execution.
 - Gradually evolve from a simple append-only store into a small, functional relational database engine.

+## 🤝 Contributing

+- This is primarily a learning project, but suggestions, feedback, and discussions are welcome.
+- Feel free to open an issue or submit a pull request.